Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-cosmo-local-plan.md

 uuid: eba51060-ea8d-451c-adaa-a26cb971db7e
 license: CC BY-SA 4.0
 ---
-# The Cosmo-Local Plan for our Next Civilization

 ## Towards a convergence of the local bioregional resilient production efforts with the global coordination and 'Capital for the Commons' capacities of Web3

 _by Michel Bauwens_